Flossy Finders

 What if I can’t attend the workshop on the 27th Feb?

 Yes!
-We encourage anyone with an interest in Glossy Black-Cockatoo habitat conservation, photographers, bird watchers, eco tourism operators, researchers, citizen scientists and community activists to join the training.
+We encourage anyone with an interest in Glossy Black-Cockatoo habitat conservation, photographers, bird watchers, eco tourism operators, researchers, citizen scientists and community activists to join the project.

 Ready to submit your Flossy photos?